proxyserver2023/clean-architecture-python/README.md

 1. Write Tests First, Code Letter
 2. Add the reasonably amount of code you need to pass the tests
-3. You Shouldn't have more than one failing test.
+3. You Shouldn't have more than one failing test
+4. Write code that passes the test and refactor it

 ## Getting Started